MicrosoftDocs/dynamics-365-project-operations/articles/project-management/projectplanningUIFAQ.md

 ms.author: ruhercul
 ---

-# Troubleshooting Guide for Task Grid Configuratione above>
+# Troubleshooting Guide for the Task Grid

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing, Project Operations for stocked/production-based scenarios_